Amsterdam Schiphol – Home To KLM and SkyTeam

 Therefore in 2022 the Dutch government unveiled a plan to gradually reduce the number of flights allowed to operate from Schiphol Airport.
 This immediately triggered a response by the airport authority and the many airlines operating from AMS lead by KLM.

-In spring 2023 the first ruling came out in favour of the airlines and the airport suspending the government’s decision.
-However following an appeal it was ruled that the Dutch government’s plan is legitimate and that the airport will have to reduce the its flights from 500,000 to 460,000 in 2024.
-That is quite a significant reduction for Amsterdam Schiphol which risks to loose competitiveness against other major European airports if a solution isn’t found.
+In spring 2023 the first ruling came out in favor of the airlines and the airport suspending the government's decision.
+However following an appeal it was ruled that the Dutch government's plan is legitimate and that the airport will have to reduce the its flights from 500,000 to 460,000 in 2024.
+That is quite a significant reduction for Amsterdam Schiphol which risks to loose competitiveness against other major European airports if a solution isn't found.

 Which Are The Busiest Routes From Amsterdam Schiphol Airport?